bilalsddq/files-challenge/README.md

 # files-challenge
-All of the challengges throughout the quarter
+All of the challenges throughout the quarter